emmyleaf/Lutra.FMODAudio/README.md

 # Lutra Game Framework - Audio Library - FMOD

-This library allows you to integrate FMOD audio into a Lutra game.
+This library allows you to integrate FMOD audio into a .NET6 project (such as a Lutra game).

 Thankfully, somebody already made a nicer C# FMOD wrapper than the very basic one provided by FMOD: [ChaiFoxes.FMODAudio](https://github.com/Martenfur/ChaiFoxes.FMODAudio).
 The only catch is that it was designed specifically with MonoGame in mind, so this is a fork which removes any MonoGame specific code.
-The FMOD dependency has also been updated to the latest version at time of writing (2.02.03).
+The FMOD dependency was also updated to the latest version as of November 2021 (2.02.03).

 Big thanks to the devs of ChaiFoxes.FMODAudio for doing most of the hard work so I didn't have to :)